How to get rid of ants – experts reveal the best ways to eliminate these pests for good

 You don’t want the mixture to be so strong it kills the ants immediately because you want them alive to take the poison back to the nest.
 Keep doing this until you have eliminated the infestation and keep replacing the boric acid mixture as needed.

-Home remedies for how to get rid of ants
+Home remedies for getting rid of ants

 The internet is full of other methods and old wives' tales about how to get rid of ants which can make it hard to know which ones are truly effective.
-However, these are a few other expert-approved and reliable ways that will prevent ants getting comfortable in your home.
+However, these are a few other expert-approved and reliable ways that will prevent ants from getting comfortable in your home.

 1. Chalk